ThuyLam4719/D-Signature/README.md

 ## run desktop app

-*! before running app, make sure that you are in the root directory.*
+*! before running these cmd, make sure that you are in the root directory.*

 - python -m .modules.ui.mainApp